johnlouge/vector-resultor/README.md

 During the calculation, consider that the resultor is calculated by the ordnance that the said arrays are given in during input.

-The function returns a Vector2 value representing the X and Y positions of the point that the resultor magnitude extends to, as well as a number representing the magnitude, and a number representing the angle.
+The function returns two numbers representing the X and Y positions of the point that the resultor magnitude extends to, as well as a number representing the magnitude, and a number representing the angle (4 numbers total.)

 ###### 2024 John Louge